Independence of the Maldives

 The Maldives gained its independence from the United Kingdom, under an agreement signed with United Kingdom on July 26, 1965, after 78 years as a British protectorate.

-In accordance with the broader British policy of decolonization, an agreement was formalized on 26 July 1965 on Ceylon.
+In accordance with the broader British policy of decolonization, an agreement was formalized on 26 July 1965 in Ceylon.
 The agreement was signed by Ibrahim Nasir Rannabandeyri Kilegefan, Prime Minister of the Maldive Islands, representing the King of the Maldives, and Sir Michael Walker, British Ambassador-designate to the Maldive Islands, representing Queen Elizabeth II.
 This marked the conclusion of British responsibility for the defense and external affairs of the Maldives.
 With this agreement, the islands attained complete political independence.
 The ceremony took place at the British High Commissioner's Residence in Colombo.

 The British expelled the Dutch from Ceylon and included the Maldives as a nominal British protectorate in 1796.

-During the reign of Queen Victoria in 1887, the Maldivian king, Muhammad Mueenuddeen II officially accepted British protectorate in the Maldives.
-While the Maldives was a British protectorate, the Maldivian king's powers were taken over by the chief minister and the prime minister.
+During the reign of Queen Victoria in 1887, the Maldivian Sultan, Muhammad Mueenuddeen II officially accepted British protectorate in the Maldives.
+While the Maldives was a British protectorate, the Maldivian Sultan's powers were taken over by the chief minister and the prime minister.

 Independence

 Prime Minister Ibrahim Nasir signs independence agreement with the British on the Westminster House, Colombo, Ceylon.

 On July 26, 1965, the Maldives achieved independence through an agreement signed with the United Kingdom, The Sultanate of the Maldive Islands gained independence from British colonial rule on July 26, 1965.
 The agreement was signed in the morning of July 26, 1965, at Colombo in the Dominion of Ceylon.

 The agreement was reached following discussions between the Maldives' representative in the Dominion of Ceylon (now Sri Lanka), Abdul Sattar Moosa Didi, and Sir Humphrey Arthington-Davy, the British representative.

 The Maldives was under the protection of the British, however, then–Prime Minister Nasir was steadfast in his approach that he would not give even an inch to the British.
 Resulting in the British finally conceding defeat and agreeing to hold talks of independence with the Maldivians.
 The talks began on August 12, 1964, in Ceylon.

-The British later proposed an independence agreement, prompting President Nasir to liaise with his envoy in Ceylon, Abdul Sattar Moosa Didi, regarding necessary amendments.
-Serving as the intermediary and negotiator on behalf of President Nasir, Mr. Didi facilitated discussions with the British.
+The British later proposed an independence agreement, prompting Prime Minister Nasir to liaise with his envoy in Ceylon, Abdul Sattar Moosa Didi, regarding necessary amendments.
+Serving as the intermediary and negotiator on behalf of Prime Minister Nasir, Mr. Didi facilitated discussions with the British.
 Ultimately, these deliberations led to an agreement satisfactory to both parties, thus finalizing the terms of independence.